athersharif/mac-assembler-nasm/README.md

 # Mac-Assembler-NASM
-Simple assembler program for Mac OS using NASM
+Simple console program written for Mac OS i386 architecture using NASM to display the contents of the registers.

 ## Notes
 1. Must have either Xcode or gcc installed.
-2. Run Xcode once after install and agree to the Terms and Conditions
+2. Run Xcode once after install and agree to the Terms and Conditions.
-3. Must have NASM install
+3. Must have NASM install.

 - Download NASM 2.11.06: http://www.nasm.us/pub/nasm/releasebuilds/2.11.06/
 - Instructions: http://www.neuraladvance.com/compiling-and-installing-nasm-on-mac-os-x.html